-Master Academy,

-GENERAL RULES AND REGULATIONS
+Master Academy, GENERAL RULES AND REGULATIONS

-- 1. The school is open from Monday- Friday 8:30A.M.-2:30 P.M.
+- 1. The school is open from Monday- Friday 9:00A.M.-2:00 P.M.
 Monday-Thursday 5:00pm-10:00pm Breaks: 15 minutes in the morning and 15 minutes in the afternoon no later than 7 P.M.
 Lunch breaks are scheduled for 30 minutes.
-Students taking their half hour breaks must punch out before taking their break and must punch in after their break otherwise if it is not specified in their timecard, a 30 minute break from their clock hour will be automatically deducted.
+Students taking their half hour breaks must punch out before taking their break and must punch in after their break otherwise if it is not specified in their timecard, a 30-minute break from their clock hour will be automatically deducted.
 Students who require a longer lunch break (31 minutes or longer) must obtain prior approval from the School Director or Instructor. - 2.
 If a student is unable to attend school, students are required to notify the school by telephone between the hours of 7:30 A.M.
 8:30 A.M. & afternoon students must notify the school between the hours of 4:00 noon and 5:00 p.m.
 The telephone number to call 323-641-1328 - 3.
 Tardy policy will be noted as arriving after 8:30 a.m. or 5:00 p.m. for class.
-Students will not be allowed into class until after theory has concluded. - 4.
+Students will not be allowed into class until after theory has concluded unless they have called first. - 4.
 In order for each student to perform all the operations required by the State Board of Barbering and Cosmetology within the contracted hours, students must attend school daily.
 Students, who miss school days or who are late and miss morning theory, must realize that missing classes means missing scheduled curriculum in theory and means getting behind in operations.
 The more absences a student incurs, the lower their Attendance Percentage Rate will get.
 (Attendance Rate is discussed further together with Satisfactory Progress Policy). - 5.
 Three unexcused absences (not notifying the school) in any month will be cause for suspension or termination from the school.
 Upon return from an unexcused tardy or absence, immediate disciplinary action will be taken.
 ALL ABOVE PENALTIES MAY BE WAIVED, IF THE STUDENT BRINGS IN A DOCTOR'S CERTIFICATE DUE TO ILLNESS WHILE ABSENT, OR THE STUDENT WAS EXCUSED IN ADVANCE BY THE SCHOOL.
 Fourteen (14) days of consecutive absences without school notification will be termination from the school program immediately. - 6.
-Grading & Satisfactory Progress Students must maintain a 70% grade point average and 70% Attendance Percentage at all times while in the program.
+Grading & Satisfactory Progress Students must maintain a 70% grade point average and 67% Attendance Percentage at all times while in the program.
 Academic grade is based on Written Exams and Practical Evaluations; this comprises your grade point average.
 Students are considered Maintaining Satisfactory Progress if they are meeting the Academic and Attendance Rate percentages.
-Students who fall below GPA average and 70% attendance will get a student evaluation conference initiated by the Associate School Director or designated official.
+Students who fall below GPA average and 67% attendance will get a student evaluation conference initiated by the Associate School Director or designated official.
 A Student may be put on probation if they do not meet the Satisfactory Progress.
 It is very important that a student maintain Satisfactory Progress as this could greatly affect their Scholarship (if applicable) or their school enrollment altogether.
 Every evaluation period a student is graded, a Satisfactory Progress Report will be given to a student that would detail their Practical grade, Written exams taken with the corresponding grades and course completion progress.
-This report will also indicate if a student is Maintaining Satisfactory Progress and if a student is on Warning or Probation. - DURING DISTANCE LEARNING INSTRUCTORS ARE ALLOWED UP TO 5 BUSINESS DAYS TO RETURN GRADED ASSIGNMENTS/ TEST AND OR EVALUATIONS.
+This report will also indicate if a student is Maintaining Satisfactory Progress and if a student is on Warning or Probation. - 7.
+Students from 200-850 hours must be ready to do client services and procedures or can be sent home. - 8.
+School uniform must be worn at all times by student while clocked in.